jcchurch13/Mechaduino-Firmware/README.md

 ![image](images/example1.gif)

 ## Bootloader:
 You will need to make sure your Mechaduino has the latest Arduino Zero bootloader.
-If you are getting a Mechaduino as a reward from our Kickstarter, it will already have this!
+If you got your Mechaduino from Tropical Labs, it will already have this!
 Otherwise you will need an Atmel-ICE or similar SWD programmer...

 ## Firmware: